mozilla-services/buildhub/docs/index.rst

 **Browsing using Elasticsearch**

-You can also use an ElasticSearch endpoint for more powerfull queries:
+You can also use an ElasticSearch endpoint for more powerful queries:

 .. note::